BWS Reduce Cart Abandonment

 The Process

-• Stakeholder kickoff
+• Stakeholder kickoff & alignment

 • Usability testing of the current website

-• Heuristic evaluation of the current website
+• Heuristic evaluation of existing shopping journey

 • Ideation and wireframing

-• Development & delivery
+• Development and delivery

-• Experimentation & A/B testing
+• Experimentation through A/B testing

 We identified seven problem areas through customer research: shopping mission, out-of-stock items, unclear pricing, form optimisation, payment-related errors, navigation, and accessibility.